-Note: Expenses related to entertainment, amusement, or recreation no longer fall under the 50 percent deduction.
+Note: For calendar years 2021 and beyond, expenses related to entertainment, amusement, or recreation will continue to fall under the 100 percent nondeductible category.
 The Internal Revenue Service (IRS) will not allow the entertainment disallowance rule to be circumvented through inflation of food and beverage costs.

-Example: If a trucking company owner treats a current or potential business client, consultant, or other business contact to a suite at a sporting event, such as a Vikings game, the food and beverage provided during this entertainment activity is deductible.
+Example: If a trucking company owner treats a current or potential business client, consultant, or other business contacts to a suite at a sporting event, such as a Vikings game, the food, and beverage provided during this entertainment activity are deductible.
 The cost of the food and beverage is stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.